raphaelalmeidamartins/playground-functions/README.md

     <p>Develop a function named <code>calcArea</code>, it should receive the values <code>base</code>, and <code>height</code> of a triangle as parameters, and return its area.</p>
     <p>Remember the formula: area of a triangle = (base * height) / 2.</p>
   </li>
-  <li>Create a function that slipt a sentence
+  <li>Create a function that split a sentence
     <p>Create the function <code>splitSentence</code> that receives a string and returns an array of strings split in every space on the original string.</p>
     <p>Example: if the function receives the string <code>"go Trybe"</code>, it should return <code>['go', 'Trybe']</code>.</p>
   </li>